 Retirement Planning Tips

 - To help you develop a plan for funding a secure and comfortable retirement, consider talking to a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Location can be as important in retirement as it is in real estate.
 When you’re deciding where you want to retire, SmartAsset’s cost of living calculator can help you compare locations.
 Enter your current location, the city you are considering for relocation, your household income and a few other details.
 You’ll learn how much higher or lower the cost in the new location will be, as well as how much you’ll need to earn to maintain your lifestyle there.